nouiy/aws-sdk-java/README.md

 build scalable solutions with Amazon S3, Amazon DynamoDB, Amazon Glacier, and more.
 You can get started in minutes using ***Maven*** or by downloading a [single zip file][install-jar].

-### ���� Note: A version 2.x of the SDK is available, see the [AWS SDK for Java 2.x](#aws-sdk-for-java-2x) section for more information
+### :mega: Note: A version 2.x of the SDK is available, see the [AWS SDK for Java 2.x](#aws-sdk-for-java-2x) section for more information

 * [SDK Homepage][sdk-website]
 * [API Docs][docs-api]